How to Reduce EEG Artifacts during a Home Study

 Reduce the risk of artifacts by isolating electronic components.
 If you need to plug a system into a home outlet, try to have it be the only electronic using the outlet.
 Other electronic signals can interfere with the quality of your recording, so wrap the electrode lengths with tape fully to minimize stray wires from picking up those signals.

-While Bluetooth is an excellent way to capture data, you don’t want a house full of Bluetooth signals jamming up your recording quality.
-Ask patients or caregivers to turn off all unnecessary Bluetooth devices during a study, so that a study doesn’t have to happen more times than it’s needed.
+While wireless is an excellent way to capture data, you don’t want a house full of wireless signals jamming up your recording quality.
+Ask patients or caregivers to turn off all unnecessary wireless devices during a study, so that a study doesn’t have to happen more times than it’s needed.

 Manage your equipment carefully